The North East rail line upgrade project will enhance the rail line from Melbourne to Albury/Wodonga in Victoria, Australia. The…

 Gilbert Road light rail extension project background

 The City of Mesa Council recognised light rail travel as a means to provide an efficient transit service for the growing regional population.
-The council recommended an extension of the Gilbert Road light railway from Main Street to Gilbert Road and also approved the funding for analysis of the extension.
+The council recommended an extension of the Gilbert Road light railway from Main Street to Gilbert Road and approved the funding for analysis of the extension.

 The environmental assessment for the project was completed in November 2013 and a finding of no significant impact (FONSI) from the US Federal Transit Administration (FTA) was also received.
-With the approval from FTA, Valley Metro began the preliminary designing and engineering phase of the project in 2014.
+With the approval from FTA, Valley Metro began the preliminary design and engineering phase of the project in 2014.

 Details of the extension project